tigera-cs/quickstart-self-service/modules/security-policies-in-appsec-tier.md

 ### Validate Endpoints

 Validate the endpoints selected by the `frontend ` security policy by clicking on the number of endpoints in UI view.
-In the output below, a single endpoints was selected for the `frontend` security policy.
+The output below shows that the `frontend` workload was selected for the security policy.

 ![frontend-gif](images/frontend-gif.gif)